ivan-guerra/programmador.com/content/posts/digital-image-steganography.md

 }
 ```

-You can see the `Merge()` function iterates over the `output_view` which is
+You can see the `Merge()` function iterates over the `output_view`.
-initialized to be a mutable Boost GIL image view into a deep copy of
+`output_view` is a mutable Boost GIL image view into a deep copy of `cover_img`.
-`cover_img`.
-For each pixel in `output_view`, we call `MergePixels()` which
+For each pixel in `output_view`, you call `MergePixels()` which applies the
-applies the 4-bit merge operation previously described to each of the three
+4-bit merge operation previously described to each of the three color channels.
-color channels.

-Since our secret image may be smaller in dimension than our cover image,
+Since your secret image may be smaller in dimension than your cover image,
-whenever a pixel in `output_view` is out of range of `secret_view`, we merge
+whenever a pixel in `output_view` is out of range of `secret_view`, you merge
 `output_view`'s pixel with a black pixel.
 This means that when the secret
-image's dimensions are less than that of the cover image, the image that is
+image's dimensions are less than that of the cover image, the image that's later
-later unmerged will have a black border.
+unmerged will have a black border.

 Below are three images showing the output of a merge command.
 From left to right
-we have the cover image, secret image, and merged image.
-You can view the actual
+you have the cover image, secret image, and merged image.
+You can view the
-image files [here][5] if you're interested.
+actual image files [here][5].

 <div class="row" style="display:flex">
   <div class="column">